jrreda/Deutsch-Notes/B1/Lektion 2 - Das ist ja praktisch!.md

 - ansehen = look at
 - hinsehen = to look
 - nach sehen = to have a look
-- ansprechen = speak to
+- ansprechen = speak to / to address
 	- Werbung spricht sehr oft Gefühl an.
-- verhalten = behave
+- #sich verhalten ::: #sich benehmen = to behave
 - anschließen = to connect
 	- Er schließt den Lautsprecher an den Laptop
 - bedienen = to use